Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories

-In this paper, we focus on the groups of complex upper triangular matrices $\U_n$ of rank $n = 2, 3, 4$.
-We compute the classes of the corresponding representation varieties in a suitably localized Grothendieck ring of varieties.
-For a more general result with parabolic structures involved, see Theorem \ref{thm:result_U2_parabolic} of the paper.
+{\bf Virtual classes of representation varieties.} In this paper, we focus on the groups of complex upper triangular matrices $\U_n$ of rank $n = 2, 3, 4$.
+We compute the virtual classes of the corresponding representation varieties in a~suitably localized Grothendieck ring of varieties (see Theorems \ref{thm:result_u2}, \ref{thm:result_U3} and~\ref{thm:result_U4}).